tsileo/blobstash/README.md

 Blobs are store as file with its sha1 as filename in a flat directory.

+### Metadata

+Metadata are stored in LevelDB and are exposed via a Redis protocol tcp server, with custom Redis-like data type and commands, but implemented using LevelDB lexicographical range queries.

+- Redis-like transactions
+- String
+- Hashmap
+- Set
+- Backup part (custom zset)

+A backup is a set with pointer to hashmap (either representing a directory or a file, and a directory is also a set of pointer).

+Hashmap pointer are the SHA1 of the JSON object, so if a file is stored multiple times, metadata are not duplicated.

+A hashmap contains the backup parts reference, an ordered list of the files hash blobs.

 ### Databases

 Databases are actually different LevelDB databases, so you can export/import the meta data to be backup along with blobs.

+A database is tied to a storage.

 ## Roadmap / Ideas